SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

     for example, using an inline declaration (`ASSIGNING <fs>`).
 When you then access the field symbol, it means that you access the found table line.
 There is no actual copying of content.
 Therefore, modifying the field symbol means modifying the table line directly.
-Note that you cannot use the `TRANSPORTING` addition, since the entire table is assigned to the field symbol.
+Note that you cannot use the `TRANSPORTING` addition since the entire table is assigned to the field symbol.

     ``` abap